Report shows B.C. has honoured pledge to deliver pandemic-postponed surgeries: Dix

-VICTORIA — British Columbia Health Minister Adrian Dix says the latest report on surgery volumes in the province “demonstrates the strength” of the surgical system.

-Dix makes the comment as the Health Ministry releases its mid-year progress report on the New Democrat government’s surgical renewal commitment.
+VICTORIA — Almost every surgery postponed by multiple waves of COVID-19 in British Columbia has been completed, according to a report whose results Health Minister Adrian Dix described as “breathtaking.”

-The report says 99.9 per cent of patients whose surgeries were postponed during the first wave of COVID-19 have now had their procedure, while 99.2 per cent of surgeries stalled by the second or third waves of the virus have also been completed.
+A mid-year report shows 99.9 per cent of patients whose surgeries were postponed during the first wave of COVID-19 have now had their procedure, while 99.2 per cent of surgeries stalled by the second or third waves of the virus have also been completed, Dix said Monday at a news conference.

-The surgical renewal commitment also aims to book and provide surgeries that were not scheduled due to the pandemic, and to change the way surgeries are delivered provincewide, so patients are treated more quickly.

-Dix says the progress report shows surgery volumes now exceed pre-pandemic levels.
+The report on surgery volumes demonstrates the strength of B.C.’s surgical system despite facing the ongoing challenges of COVID-19, the overdose crisis and the current flu outbreak, he said.

+“Prior to COVID-19 we had about 92,000 people on wait-lists, and we actually reduced the number of people on wait lists, in a pandemic,” said Dix.
+“This is breathtaking, this kind of achievement of the health-care system.”

 This report by The Canadian Press was first published Dec.
 19, 2022.